-Organizing kitchen utensils can be tough.
-Maybe you’ve moved and nothing fits into those drawers like they used to in the previous house.
-Or maybe you don’t have a lot of drawer space at all and you’re trying to figure out how to organize utensils on your countertop without creating a cluttered space...
+I like jamming — except where cutlery's concerned.
+Like me, you may find organizing kitchen utensils a li'l frustrating.
+Maybe you’ve moved and nothing fits into those drawers like they used to in the previous rental.
+Or perhaps you're short on drawer space and you’re trying to figure out how to organize utensils on your countertop without creating clutter.

 How to organize kitchen utensils

 Start by removing everything from your kitchen drawers and containers.

 Sometimes you may find you have too many mismatched utensils and they’re not fitting right.
 "Streamlining the same kind of silverware instead of a bunch of mismatched sets is imperative," says Courtney Kowalske of Organized Acourtingly.
 "Everything just fits a lot better and makes room for other important utensils."

 She says to take note of what's already taking up space in your drawer and donate or dump the extras.
 "A couple of spoons and spatulas are fine, but you don’t need four turkey basters and five spaghetti serving spoons."

 If you’ve had your utensils for a long time and they’ve seen better days, it may be time to invest in something new.
 "I upgraded my cookware and was able to get rid of so many old plastic and metal spatulas and spoons — so I keep my wooden ones in a canister on my counter," says Gigi Mermaid of Fearless Mermaid.

 If your drawers aren’t a standard size, expandable dividers may be the answer.
 They will adjust to the length or width of your drawer, allowing you to create multiple sections for organizing your utensils.